ALERT: Nominations for new officers is now closed (as of 5PM Sunday, Sept. 7th)

 This comes in a dark blue also with turquoise initials.

-Over 50 of our spanking new, special edition, 100th Anniversary hats have been ordered, thus far.
-Members are sporting them around town and in the neighborhood.
-They are made by Adams Headware and are high quality, brushed twill available in two colors (actual thread colors are more vibrant).
+Some 75 of our spanking new, special edition, 100th Anniversary hats have been sold and the third delivery should be mid-month.
+Members are sporting them around the neighborhood and town too.
+The hats are made by Adams Headware and are high quality, brushed twill available in two colors (actual thread colors are more vibrant than the graphic here).
 On the back: 1925-2025 in gold.

 Lincoln Ave Report